 - Get to know your car. - Always wear your safety belt and make sure all passengers are wearing safety belts. - Drive sober and ride only with sober drivers.
-Missouri enforces the Zero Tolerance law (see page 38) for individuals under 21 years of age. - Drive defensively. - Avoid distractions focus on your driving. - Obey all traffic rules, signs, signals and markings. - Be alert and anticipate what other drivers might do. - Be careful at all intersections think ahead. - Don't load up your car with more passengers than allowed by law. - Don't exceed the posted speed limit or drive faster than you can handle. - Don't let friends drive your car. - Don't use your cell phone while driving (any handheld use of a phone while driving is against the law for all drivers in Missouri).
+Missouri enforces the Zero Tolerance law (refer to page 38) for individuals under 21 years of age. - Drive defensively. - Avoid distractions focus on your driving. - Obey all traffic rules, signs, signals and markings. - Be alert and anticipate what other drivers might do. - Be careful at all intersections think ahead. - Don't load up your car with more passengers than allowed by law. - Stay calm. - Don't exceed the posted speed limit or drive faster than you can handle. - · Don't let friends drive your car. - Don't use your cell phone while driving (texting while driving is against the law if you are under 22).